TeamCOMPAS/COMPAS/docs/getting_started.md

     BOOST = /usr/local/Cellar/boost/1.72.0

- Then, compile again by running `make`.
+Then, compile again by running `make -f Makefile`.

 ### 1.4 Installing Python
 Python and some selected libraries are required for interfacing with the code, and also for post-processing.
 We recommend using python3.
 The matplotlib and numpy libraries should also be installed.
 The libraries scipy, astropy, and pandas are also used in some other scripts.